LuigiClemente/medusa_plugin/README.md

 * **Log In:**

-    * Use Zammad to prove who you are.
+    * Use Login to prove who you are.
 * **Buying:**

     * Pick a plan, pay with Stripe, and start using it.